LebiFur/Cheese/README.md

 Members have to meet these conditions to be serialized or deserialized

-1. Containing class defines `CheeseSerializable` attribute:
+1. Containing type defines `CheeseSerializable` attribute:
     - Public and non public members have to define `CheeseSerializable` attribute
-2. Containing class doesn't define `CheeseSerializable` attribute
+2. Containing type doesn't define `CheeseSerializable` attribute
     - Only non public members have to define `CheeseSerializable` attribute

+Fields cannot be readonly and properties have to define a getter and a setter.

 ### Example